AlejandroPerezB2B/Syncbeateyeeg/README.md

 Across tasks, common markers:

-  Question onset S13, question offset S14; response onset S16, response offset S32; experiment beggining S111, experiment end S112.
+  *Question onset S13, question offset S14; response onset S16, response offset S32; experiment beggining S111, experiment end S112.

 ![image](https://github.com/AlejandroPerezB2B/Syncbeateyeeg/assets/65445363/53f168e9-3679-4179-bb6f-5dc2a4476813)

 ![image](https://github.com/AlejandroPerezB2B/Syncbeateyeeg/assets/51342792/72dcb069-e4b4-4da9-bab0-9aebdfb8a68e)

-*notes*
+**Stimuli**

+Linguistic stimuli: 18 passage audios (city descriptions excerpted from travel guides; 9 in English, 9 in Hebrew) used in the 18 study trials.

+Nonlinguistic stimuli: 18 musical tone audios (a combination of different instrument sounds; 9 Easy and 9 Hard, vary by a number of instruments) used in the 18 study trials.

+Visual stimuli: 3 isoluminant screen-saver video clips.

+**Data**

+EEG/ECG (1000 Hz) and eye movement (500 Hz) were simultaneously recorded via a Trigger Box.

+**Notes**

+% Participants 040, 055, and 086 (subjects [27, 41, 72]) encountered errors, prompting us to skip these cases.
+Should the issues be resolved, rerun the pipeline for these participants.
+There is also an unidentified error for participant 012 (subject [6]) when running procHR().

+% Initially, we aimed to process the synchronized EEG-HR-EYE data in a single file.
+However, due to complications with the clean_artifacts function's operation on specific channels, we opted to split the data back into EEG and HR-EYE components for simplicity and to ensure smooth processing.

 FIXED subject 20 in the EEG recording for the nonling condition the is a '.' missing in the filenames.